This model is now discontinued.

 - Reversing Gear: Simplified Walschaerts valve gear, slide valves

-- Fuel: Butane Gas
+- Fuel: Butane Gas, tank in water bath

 - Boiler Fittings: Safety valve, pressure gauge, water gauge.